-A company offering ladies easy clothes with adaptive features
+A company offering easy clothes with adaptive features for ladies

-The company was born when designer and founder, Sara, spent time caring for loved ones facing the challenges of dementia.
+The idea to create a easy clothes company was born when designer and founder, Sara, spent time caring for loved ones facing the challenges of dementia.
 She became frustrated with the lack of fashionable, easy clothing available to help people maintain their sense of style and independence whilst providing for their specific needs.
-Sara spent 2 years pairing her background in design with research around the challenges of cognitive and mobility conditions.
-Sara spoke to carers, occupational therapy professionals and families supporting loved ones before creating a ladies adaptive clothing brand and launching, THE LITTLE HARRIS COLLECTION.
+Sara spent 2 years pairing her background in design with research around the challenges of cognitive and mobility conditions to create adaptive clothing made with a purpose.
+Sara spoke to carers, occupational therapy professionals and families supporting loved ones before creating a ladies easy clothes brand and launching, THE LITTLE HARRIS COLLECTION.